thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 = Future =

+* Use apply_filters( 'wpt_tweet_sentence', $tweet, $post_ID ) to pass custom taxonomy Tweet formats
 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
+* Replacement for incoming data that's already encoded? (e.g. &apos;)

+= 2.9.8 =

+* New filter: wpt_allow_reposts to filter whether a specific post should schedule retweets (WP Tweets PRO).
+* Alter image selection criteria to use first uploaded image as the default instead of the last uploaded image (WP Tweets PRO)
+* Pass media data into Tweet Now AJAX function (WP Tweets PRO);
+* Fixed issue with 400 error for "Tweet Now" button for unauthenticated logged-in users (WP Tweets PRO)
+* Add filter to disable use of featured image for uploading (wpt_use_featured_image; returns boolean) (WP Tweets PRO)
+*

+= 2.9.7 =

+* Bug fix: In translated context, successful Tweet notices picked up wrong notice class.
+* Extensive code cleanup and reformatting.

+= 2.9.6 =

+* Bug fix: Expiration not set on retweets.

+= 2.9.5 =

+* Added test to prevent duplicate sending of Tweets.
+Any Tweets to the same author sent within 30 seconds are blocked silently.
+* Feature: Add Twitter widget for search API
+* Add support for YOURLS signature tokens
+* Deprecate support for YOURLS access with username/password.
+* Revised debugging setup
+* Translation updated: German

+= 2.9.4 =

+* Security Fix: https://vexatioustendencies.com/wordpress-plugin-vulnerability-dump-part-2/; No thanks to reporter.

+= 2.9.3 =

+* Feature: Use display URL for URLs in Twitter Widget
+* Bug fix: user's Twitter account not assigned to #author# tag
+* Bug fix: reverted bug fix #4 from 2.9.1; didn't accomplish what it was supposed to and caused new issues.

+= 2.9.2 =

+* Bug fix: Accidentally enabled upload images in free edition; feature is problematic without the controls in WP Tweets PRO!

 = 2.9.1 =